Graduated response: United Kingdom

 In January 2009 the British government announced its plans to legislate a graduated response system through the Digital Economy Act 2010.
 In the report entitled Digital Britain the government includes plans for a mandatory "code" for ISPs to follow, as well as the creation of a government "Rights Agency" to help stakeholders deal with the issue of "civil copyright".
 Under the proposed scheme the UK government would legislate a "Code on unlawful file-sharing" that's ISPs would have to follow and would establish "appeals and standards of evidence".
 The Act has now been passed into law.

 Voluntary graduated response

 Ireland

 Attempts in Ireland to implement three strikes for a number of ISPs have resulted in court proceedings, the latest of which concerned data protection issues.
 Only one ISP is still using this law in effect.

 United States

 In 2011, a consortium known as the Center for Copyright Information established a voluntary graduated response scheme known as the Copyright Alert System.
 The Copyright Alert System was abandoned on January 30, 2017.

 Effects of graduated response laws

 In 2014, an academic research paper by copyright law academic Rebecca Giblin examined the evidence about whether the graduated response laws in France, New Zealand, Taiwan, South Korea, the UK, Ireland and the United States were achieving their aims.
 It found little to no evidence that these graduated responses were either successful or effective.
+In 2016, similar research reached comparable conclusions, highlighting the high costs, questionable effectiveness, and freedom-of-expression concerns associated with graduated response systems.